mplawley/microservices-template/README.md

 This is a template to quickly get started with microservices.
 This template sets up a basic project skeleton and uses...

-- Spring Boot for the 'api'
+- Spring Boot for the 'api' (just a skeleton for a microservice here)
 - Angular for the front-end, which is deployed with the proxy
 - Jhipster UAA (Oauth2, JWT)
 - JHipster Registry for services